Azure/autorest.typescript/packages/cadl-typescript/CONTRIBUTING.md

 1. Pick up a cadl as your test input in cadl-ranch.
 Below are some examples

-Let us say your test input will be called `testUserCase.json`.
+Let us say your test input is `authentication/api-key/main.cadl` in @azure-tools/cadl-ranch-specs.

 2. Now add an entry to the CadlRanchConfig to the file [`cadl-ranch-list.ts`](./test/commands/cadl-ranch-list.ts).
 In the file, add the following to the array.